What screenwriting lessons can Die Hard teach screenwriters?

 Even on a smaller level, we’re given characters that stand out with their own personalities.
 We have Deputy Police Chief Dwayne T. Robinson, an asshole authority figure that gets in McClane’s way.
 We have Agent Johnson and Agent Johnson (no relation), two FBI agents that are overly gung-ho about their approach to the terrorists.
 We have Theo, the comic relief bad guy that cracks jokes.

-All of them stand out amongst the many other supporting characters in similar action thrillers, if not because of the little stories of their own, then due to the little character traits that make them stand apart from the clichéd cookie-cutter bad guys, whom I call bullet catchers.
+All of them stand out amongst the many other supporting characters in similar action thrillers, if not because of the little stories of their own, then due to the little character traits that make them stand apart from the clichéd cookie-cutter bad guys, whom some call bullet catchers.

 5. Crafty Foreshadowing and Payoff